Your Amazon Purchase Today

 In the P2P (Procure-to-Pay) cycle, a quotation is a formal document issued by a supplier to a buyer in response to a request for quotation (RFQ).
 The RFQ typically specifies the goods or services that the buyer requires, and the supplier's quotation will include details such as the price, quantity, delivery terms, payment terms, and any other relevant information.

-4. Create Purchase order
+4. Create a Purchase order

 Once the Quotation is approved the the next step is to create a purchase order in the system.